aniket-bhadra/nodejs-streams-internals/notes.md

 # Node.js Streams

 ## Why Streams?
-**Problem:** to send large files to client or to copy large files to another files for any such operations Large files (16GB) load entirely into RAM → Server crashes 💥
+**Problem:** to send large files to client or to copy large files to another files for any such operations Large files first (16GB) load entirely into RAM → Server crashes 💥

 **Solution:** Streams divide large files into small chunks → Process piece by piece → RAM stays safe ✅